duet/duet.github.com/authentication.markdown

 ## Response if Authentication Fails

 If an API method requires authentication and authentication fails, a `401 Unauthorized` response is returned.

+## Other Headers

+The following other informational headers should be sent along with each request:

+* `X-Device-Identifier` - The unique identifier of the device sending the request.  e.g. on an iPhone, the `uuid`.
+* `X-Device-Software-Version` - The version of the operating system the device is running.
+* `X-Location-Lat` - The current latitude of the device if GPS-enabled.
+* `X-Location-Long` - The current longitude of the device if GPS-enabled.